pjnalls/Supermaterial/README.md

 <br>

-[IN PROGRESS] /prɑːmˈpəʊnənt/: Promptly-responsive React component library based on MUI design system  written in TypeScript and maintained in an Nx/Storybook monorepo with Figma integrations.
+[IN PROGRESS] Foundational React components.
+Based off an implementation of MUI Core written in TypeScript/Sass and maintained in an Nx/Storybook monorepo with Figma/Anima integrations.

 <br/>